GDGVIT/truthsense-ml/docs/video/calibration.md

 - **Left iris center**: `468`
 - **Right iris center**: `473`

+The landmark indices have been extracted from [MediaPipe Face Landmarker documentation](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker).
+Please refer to the official docs to understand how and why the indices were chosen.
 It builds eye-wise vectors (**corner → iris**), averages them, and normalizes:

 ```python